 Express thanks right away and acknowledges the context.
 Everyone is dealing with their own set of challenging circumstances.
 Thank them for doing what they needed to do to show up or start the study.

-Support offers over deadline reminders: Center the participants’ experience when checking in.
+Center the participants’ experience when checking in.
 In my experiences, phrases like “Does this all make sense?
 Anything I can do to help support you?” spur engagement or motivation more than deadline reminders.
-If they have submitted anything and you’re pushing for full completion, offering feedback specifically tailored to what they’ve offered so far to help emphasize how valuable their input is.
+If they have submitted anything and you’re pushing for full completion, offer feedback specifically tailored to what they’ve shared so far to help emphasize how valuable their input is.

 Maya Geary (Experience Research Coordinator) — Thumbtack